-Global Social Development Practice is a Program of Study.
+Global Social Development Practice (GSDP) is a Program of Study.
 You must be accepted first to SSA and then by the Program of Study.
-SSA students apply to Programs of Study during the fall quarter of their first year.
+SSA students apply to GSDP during the fall quarter of their first year.
 Criteria for acceptance include an ability to critically reflect on the implications of cross-cultural practice and an articulation of an interest in the type of work this program can prepare students to engage with.

 The Global Social Development Practice Program is designed for students interested in understanding social welfare challenges in a globalizing world.
 Internationally, processes of urbanization, economic liberalization, and various dimensions of globalization have had an increasing influence on local contexts.
 Along with some social benefits, these changes have led to a number of social problems and policy challenges.
 These occur across a range of social arenas, including growing disparities in wealth, income access to opportunity, and new pressures on service systems and governance regimes.